London Underground A60 and A62 Stock: Development and introduction

 The design was formulated by W. S. Graff-Baker of the London Passenger Transport Board, as part of the electrification of the Metropolitan line from to Amersham and under the 1935–1940 New Works Programme.

-Initial plans for a new Metropolitan line fleet proposed 23 eight-car trains to be reformed from the later builds of T Stock, and a February 1939 internal document alternatively suggested equipping them with air-worked doors, but the start of the Second World War brought the scheme to a halt.
+Initial plans for a new Metropolitan line fleet proposed 23 eight-car trains to be reformed from the later builds of T Stock in February 1939 by equipping them with air-worked doors, but the start of the Second World War brought the whole scheme to a halt.

-Upon revisiting the plans in 1944, construction began on a test car shell, numbered 17000, at Acton Works with a wide profile, three sliding double-doorways and painted in London Transport red livery.
-It was mounted on a T Stock trailer underframe and District line type K2 bogies, with the air-operated doors worked by an additional guard in the adjacent coupled coach.
-As a compromise between efficient practices of slam-door stock and increased room and safety of sliding-door trains, the interior layout featured a central seating aisle with side corridors and a central partition.
+Upon revisiting the plans in 1944, construction began on a test car shell, numbered 17000, at Acton Works with features later incorporated into the production fleet, notably the wide body profile and three air-operated sliding double-doorways which were worked by an additional guard in the adjacent coupled coach.
+As a compromise between efficient practices of slam-door stock and increased room and safety of sliding-door trains, the interior layout featured an unusual central seating aisle with corridors on both sides and a central partition.
+Overall, the prototype car was mounted on a T Stock trailer underframe and District line type K2 bogies and was painted in London Transport red livery.

 Trailer car 17000 was put into service in January 1946, coupled within a T Stock unit.
-Public reaction was negative, owing to the seats not being abutted to any windows with the side corridors present.
-A second prototype car of a similar profile (numbered 20000) was constructed and entered service in June 1947, this time with two double-doorways, a central corridor and pairs of side seats.
+Public reaction was negative, owing to the seats not being abutted to any windows with the side corridors present alongside little protection from the weather as the doors opened adjacent to the seats.
+Following on from this feedback, a second prototype car of a similar profile (numbered 20000) was constructed and entered service in June 1947, this time with two double-doorways, a central corridor and pairs of side seats.
 17000 had its interior rebuilt to match 20000 in November 1949 and was renumbered 17001.
 The two trailer cars remained permanently coupled until their withdrawal from service in 1953.

 A mock-up driving motor car was also constructed at Acton Works in 1950 based on the prototype T Stock cars.
 It featured circular windows and a rounder body profile, matching that of the 1938 Stock.

 With electrification recommencing in 1959, London Transport placed an order with Cravens of Sheffield for 31 four-car trains to replace both T Stock on services to and Rickmansworth, and locomotive-hauled services to destinations north of Rickmansworth.
 These trains were designated as A Stock to mark the electrification of the Metropolitan line to Amersham.
 As such, the earlier batch were referred as the A60 Stock.
 The first units, 5004 and 5008, entered service to Watford in June 1961.
 London Transport later ordered an additional 27 A62 Stock trains; these were introduced between 1961 and 1963 to replace F and P Stocks on the branch.
 By December 1963, the roll-out was complete.